davidtchiu/davidtchiu.github.io/teaching/cs161/lab4.guessing/index.md

       ```java
       Random rng = new Random();
       ```
     - Then you can use `rng.nextInt(50)` to generate a random number between 0 and 49.
-Capture the value that it returns into your secret number field.
+Now you need to capture the value that it returns into your secret number field.

-    - Now add 1 to the secret number to convert it into a random number between 1 and 50.
+    - Add 1 to the secret number to convert it into a random number between 1 and 50.

   <!-- - An overloaded constructor that inputs the upper-bound for the secret number.
 It then picks a random number between 1 and that upper-bound (inclusive).
 So if the user starts a game with 200 input as the upper-bound, the game would randomly choose a secret number between 1 and 200. -->